 At the first Annual Parish Meeting held 28 March 1895 the proposal to provide a Recreation Ground was put to a public vote, which was lost 15 to 14!
 The main concern was the cost would be borne on the rates.
 Not a large turn out and clearly the Council were not swayed by the negative view of the electorate and were soon back on the case.

 After more investigation a plot extending to 4 acres and fronting Hay Street owned by Mrs Gordon was selected as the most suitable.
 However, Mrs Gordon was not a willing seller, in fact, she was dead against.
-After enquiries and committees, involving the County Council, this plot was eventually compulsorily purchased by the County Council on behalf of the Parish Council at a cost of £287 on 31 August 1902.
+After enquiries and committees, involving the County Council, this plot was eventually compulsorily purchased by the County Council on behalf of the Parish Council at a cost of £287 including expenses, on 31 August 1902.
 It was largely financed with a mortgage loan from the Public Works Loan Board of £250 granted 12 March 1903 and charged on the rates.
-There were those in the village, who said I told you so!

-These purchases brought the total area up to 5.140 acres.
+These purchases brought the total area of the Recreation Ground up to 5.14 acres.